-Mishra, Kurien, Ganpule, Muthu, Sabnis, Desai compared 24 experts performing a percutaneous renal puncture in a live porcine model under C-arm guidance and a virtual reality PERC Mentor (Simbionix, Lod, Israel).
+Mishra et al compared 24 experts performing a percutaneous renal puncture in a live porcine model under C-arm guidance and a VR PERC Mentor (Simbionix, Lod, Israel).
 They demonstrated construct validity by finding superior realism and usefulness ratings in the animal model.

-Earp produced a PERC model using an ex-vivo porcine kidney and a plastic catheter fixed to 3cm thick foam to simulate the retroperitoneal tissue.
-This model was found to be useful as well as cheap and able to be reused however it was not possible to use ultrasound guidance using this model.
+Earp produced a PERC model using an ex-vivo porcine kidney and a plastic catheter fixed to 3 cm thick foam to simulate the retroperitoneal tissue.
+This model was found to be useful, as well as cheap and able to be re-used; however, it was not possible to use ultrasound guidance using this model.

-Hammond, Ketchum, Schwartz used a model where a porcine kidney with an artificial stone was placed inside a chicken carcass to simulate the layers of human posterior tissue.
+Hammond et al used a model where a porcine kidney with an artificial stone was placed inside a chicken carcass to simulate the layers of human posterior tissue.
 They demonstrated face validity particularly with regards to percutaneous renal access.

-Zhang, Ou, Jia, Gao, Cui, Wu, Wang used porcine kidneys wrapped in a full-thickness skin flap with 42 urologists and assessed face validity finding 85.7% rating it 'helpful' or 'very helpful'.
+Zhang et al used porcine kidneys wrapped in a fullthickness skin flap with 42 urologists and assessed face validity finding 85.7% rating it "helpful" or "very helpful."

-Hacker, Wendt-Nordahl, Honeck, Michel, Alken, Knoll designed a model modified from that of Hammond, Ketchum, Schwartz using a porcine kidney, a chicken carcass and artificial stones with the addition of a layer of ultrasound gel surrounding the kidney to enable more effective ultrasound monitoring.
+Hacker et al designed a model modified from that of Hammond using a porcine kidney, a chicken carcass, and artificial stones with the addition of a layer of ultrasound gel surrounding the kidney to enable more effective ultrasound monitoring.

-Strohmaier, Giese developed a model using a porcine kidney embedded in silicon and filled with stone and demonstrating high ratings for haptic feedback and realism of tissue.
-This model was later improved in a follow-up study by embedding the model in porcine thoracic/abdominal wall tissue to simulate retroperitoneal tissue in humans.
+Strohmaier and Giese developed a model using a porcine kidney embedded in silicon and filled with stone and demonstrating high ratings for haptic feedback and realism of tissue.
+This model was later improved in a followup study by embedding the model in porcine thoracic/abdominal wall tissue to simulate retroperitoneal tissue in humans.

-Jagtap compared a virtual reality PCNL model to simulation in live anaesthetised pigs and found the live porcine model to be superior in realism (4.44/5 vs 2.75) and superior usefulness as an assessment tool (4.68 vs 2.75) however noted that the virtual reality model enabled repeated use and was easier to set up.
+Jagtap compared a VR PCNL model to simulation in live, anesthetised pigs and found the live porcine model to be superior in realism (4.44/5 vs 2.75) with superior usefulness as an assessment tool (4.68 vs 2.75), however, noted that the VR model enabled repeated use and was easier to set up.

-Jutzi, Imkamp, Kuczyk, Wolters, Stoehrer, Kruck, Walcher, Nagele, Herrmann followed by Jutzi, Imkamp, Kuczyk, Walcher, Nagele, Herrmann used ex-vivo porcine kidneys placed between two full thickness skin lobes in a laparoscopic trainer with an adjustable plate enabling simulation of prone, upright or supine patient positioning.
+Jutzi et al, used ex-vivo porcine kidneys placed between two full-thickness skin lobes in a laparoscopic trainer with an adjustable plate enabling simulation of prone, upright or supine patient positioning.
 All participants rating the model useful for training PCNL.